 Provides descriptions and holdings information for letterpress materials printed in Great Britain or any of its dependencies in any language--as well as for materials printed in English anywhere else in the world.
 Coverage is from the beginnings of print to 1800 including all recorded English monographs.

 The leading source for comprehensive, daily coverage of environmental and energy policy and markets.
-E&E's four daily online publications are considered "must-reads" by people who track and influence energy, environmental and climate policy.
+UNH's access is to ClimateWire, E&E Daily, Greenwire, E&ENews PM, and E&E Reports.

 A comprehensive resource for the study of human culture and behavior--more than 750 hours and 1,000 films at completion.
 Covers every world region and features the work of many of the most influential documentary filmmakers of the 20th century, including interviews, previously unreleased raw footage, field notes, and more.